Nova Scotia election: Seven charts to read before Tuesday’s vote

 The numbers: Mr. McNeil and the Liberals came to power four years ago with a message of balanced budgets after the previous NDP government struggled to get deficits under control in the aftermath of the financial crisis.
 Nova Scotia’s economy has seen modest growth in the past few years, and with the province back in the black, the parties have sharply differing opinions about whether to stay the course or invest while times are relatively good.

-The issues: Both the Liberals and Tories promise balanced budgets and lower taxes if elected.
+The politics: Both the Liberals and Tories promise balanced budgets and lower taxes if elected.
 But the NDP, citing Prime Minister Justin Trudeau’s deficit spending as their inspiration, say they’re planning on $966-million in deficits over four years.
 They’re also emulating Mr. Trudeau’s tax-the-rich policies, promising a new 24-per-cent tax bracket for Nova Scotians earning more than $250,000 a year (the current rate is 21 per cent for earners above $150,000).

 The magic number